Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Minimum square footage and standard residential layout (e.g. bathroom, kitchen, bedroom) may be required

-• Remaining land-lease term needs to be as long or longer than the loan
+• Remaining land-lease term must be as long or longer than the loan

 • Located in a recognized, lender-approved community or mobile home park

-• Written lease in good standing, with no restrictions that prevent lender security
+• Written lease is in good standing, with no restrictions that prevent lender security

 • Other conditions may apply